-Foreign business, entities looking to enter the U.S. market may create a U.S. subsidiary to manage operations and hold title to U.S. assets.
-Prestige provides creative global solutions to U.S. subsidiaries to grow their business and improve liquidity resulting from the sale of accounts receivables.
+Foreign business entities looking to enter the U.S. market often create a domestic subsidiary to manage operations and hold title to U.S. assets.
+Prestige provides creative global solutions for domestic subsidiaries allowing them to grow and improve liquidity resulting from the sale of accounts receivables.

 Client: Midwestern U.S. manufacturer with over $1 billion in annual sales.

 Situation: The subsidiary’s parent company embarked on a major capital expenditure program, resulting in restrictions on intercompany advances.

 Need: Although strong financially, the client needed working capital flexibility without creating debt.

 Solution: Prestige purchased their receivables without recourse through a $30 million factoring line, so the client could access immediate cash.
 Since factoring is not considered a loan, the company assumed no debt on its balance sheet.